-Mahon Falls and the Comeragh Mountains - Recommended by Wayne (Restaurant)
+Mahon Falls and the Comeragh Mountains - Marcin (Maintenance)

 This peaceful walk is one of Waterford's hidden gems, featuring marshland and views of the ruins of Dunhill Castle.
-Nicole says she spotted some fairy doors along the way too.....
+You might spot some fairy doors along the way too.....
 The walk is very accessible with benches dotted along the way, and is suitable for most wheelchairs and prams/buggy's.
 You can read more about it here.

 As a mother, Valerija knows all too well how difficult it can be to keep children entertained, especially in the changeable Irish weather.
 She recommends Activate - an indoor family fun centre with activities such as bowling, mini golf, roller skating, laser tag and more.
 Perfect for those rainy days and only a 5 minute drive from the Island Resort.
 Read more and book here

 Hook Lighthouse - Recommended by Philippa (Marketing)

 This iconic Irish attraction is actually located in neighbouring Wexford, where Philippa is from.
 The drive is itself an adventure, taking in the nearby Passage East Car Ferry (a little bigger than our own Mary Fitzgerald!) and stunning coastline views.
 Hook Lighthouse

 is the oldest working lighthouse in the world and is open for tours.
 Hook is about 45mins drive from the Resort, depending on the departing Passage East ferry times, which can be checked here

 Inistioge - Recommended by Sarah (Reception)